cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 key-exchange protocol of {{SIGNAL}}.
 Importantly, many other protocols follow a similar format with differences mainly in the key derivation function.
 This includes the Noise family of protocols.
-Extensions may also apply to KEM-based KE protocols as in many post-quantum candidates.
+Extensions may also apply to KEM-based AKE protocols as in many post-quantum candidates.

 ### HMQV and 3DH protocol messages